 BUT!, if you are alive, there is always hope - hope to get better, hope to live, hope to experience all of life's ups and downs and most importantly a life to be lived and experienced.

 GPS created a program based on this hope of living to help.

 If you are alive, there is always hope.

 To work in collaborative manner with incoming residents and their families to bridge the gap from residential treatment to living in a real life setting.

 Leaving residential treatment is a scary and vulnerable place for the person as well as their loved ones.
 This journey is further complicated by the fact that a clear-cut strong formula simply does not exist for those leaving residential treatment and reentering the world.
-GPS is grounded in the belief that an extended period of a higher level of personalized care offering support, structure, and guidance in real life settings is the best way to transition and build a life for long term recovery.
+GPS is grounded in the belief that a level of personalized care offering support, structure, and guidance in real life settings is the best way to transition and build a life for long term recovery.

 Our philosophy stems mainly from our experiences as well others who have impacted our recovery journey and have helped shape our lives today.

 Our philosophy is best communicated by the ideas described by David Beat and Alexandre Laudat:

 "The essence of recovery is a lived experience of improved life quality and a sense of empowerment; those principles of recovery focus on the central ideas of hope, choice, freedom, and aspiration that are experienced rather than diagnosed and occur in real life settings rather than in the rarified atmosphere of clinical settings.
 Recovery is a process rather than an end state, with the goal being an ongoing quest for a better life."